gavel with wedding rings

 Legal Consultation

-During the initial consultation at one of our law offices in Bartow, Lakeland, or St. Petersburg, our team will review your case and determine if a collaborative approach is ideal for you.
+During the initial consultation at one of our law offices in Lakeland, St. Petersburg, or Bartow, our team will review your case and determine if a collaborative approach is ideal for you.
 In cases where abuse or other serious issues affect your ability to cooperate, we may recommend litigation rather than the collaborative divorce process.

 Invitation to Collaborate